EmmanuelForster/AutomatedTestingRestAssured-JUnit/README.md

-# Name: Testing with RestAssured and JUnit
+# Name: Automated testing with RestAssured and JUnit

 # Description: